L9Manuel9/cybersecurity-skills/README.md

 # Welcome to My GitHub Portfolio 🥳

-## Here you can find Writeups about some Interesting CTF.
+## Here you can find Writeups about some Interesting CTFs.

 ## Documentations about Freelancing scenarios where you can take a look at my Methodology in both GDPR Inquiries and Troubleshooting.